-Yes!
-Grapes make excellent forage crops for chickens!
-Chickens are omnivores and eat (pretty much) anything – including grapevines and grape leaves.
-However, don’t let your chickens eat too many grapes!
+Grape vines and leaves make excellent forage crops for chickens!
+Chickens are omnivores and can eat almost anything, including grapevines and grape leaves.
+However, don’t let your chickens eat too much.

-When feeding chickens grapes or leaves, remove any stems or other sharp objects first, as these can cause choking or other injuries.
+When feeding chickens grapes or leaves, don’t just offer the chickens a whole bunch of grapes.
+Instead, you should remove the fruits from the stems and consider cutting the fruit up.
+Stems or other sharp objects can cause choking or other injuries.

 In addition, avoid feeding chickens moldy or spoiled grapes or leaves, as these can contain harmful bacteria.
 If you’re unsure whether a grape or leaf is safe for chickens to eat, it’s always best to err on the side of caution and throw it out.